Text2Go/ai-humanizer-mcp-server/readme.md

     }
 }
 ```
-5. Restart Claude desktop app.
+5. Restart Claude Desktop to apply changes

-## Usage
+## 💡 Usage

+### AI Text Detection

-Ask claude to detect if your text is ai-generated.
+To check if text is AI-generated, simply ask Claude:

 ```text
 Is this text ai-generated:  In a fast-paced world, where technology is advancing at an exponential rate, it is crucial for businesses to adapt to new trends and keep up with the changing demands of the market.
 ```